 This warm winter salad is just so yummy!
 Having to look at it but not eat it while taking the photographs was a mild form of torture;).
 I was salivating so much and it made me so hungry.
 That’s one of the biggest problems with food photography; you become perpetually hungry and if the shoot goes on too long hanger kicks in!
 Anyway, I was so pleased when I finally did get to munch this down and it was definitely worth the wait!

 It can be easy to get stuck-in-a-rut with salad dressings…oh another vinaigrette!
 And another!
 As much as I love vinaigrettes its good to expand the repertoire a bit and try new flavours and new ways to enhance a delicious salad with different textures.
-Since I have been vegetarian (I will write a full post about this experience soon…I’ve been vegetarian now for about 3.5 months I think…) I have been absolutely loving tahini in dressings.
+I have been absolutely loving tahini in dressings.
 It adds a creaminess and depth of flavour in addition to a load of extra vitamins and minerals.
 It’s just so good!

 This salad is such a good meal.
 It is so nourishing and filling and also full of vibrancy – in taste and colour.
 It really does look so pretty and colourful!
 A good thing to make if you are having some friends around – there will be lots of ‘ohs’ and ‘has’ as people revel in how pretty a salad can be!
 And then more as they eat it!